English

 Creative Writing 11

-Creative Writing is designed for students who have an interest in developing their skills in written communication in a variety of contexts, including creative expression.
+The Creative Writing 11 elective is designed for students who have an interest in developing their skills in written communication in a variety of contexts, including creative expression.
 The course provides students with opportunities to think critically as they study authors and texts related to the craft, extend and refine their writing, and explore personal and cultural identities, memories, and stories in a wide range of genres.
-Within a supportive community of writers, students will work individually and collaboratively to develop their craft through processes of drafting, reflecting, and revising to build a body of work and evidence of writing that displays a refinement of skills and exploration of themes and ideas.
+As with all of the English 11 options, students may move on from this class to any of the English 12 options.

 Literary Studies 11

-Literary Studies 11 is designed for students who are interested in the literature of a variety of eras, geographical areas, or themes, or in the study of literature in general.
+The Literary Studies 11 elective is designed for students who are interested in the literature of a variety of eras, geographical areas, or themes, or in the study of literature in general.
 The course allows students to delve more deeply into literature as they explore specific themes, periods, authors, or areas of the world through literary works in a variety of media.
+As with all of the English 11 options, students may move on from this class to any of the English 12 options.

 New Media 11

-New Media 11 is a program of studies designed to reflect the changing role of technology in today’s society and the increasing importance of digital media in communicating and exchanging ideas.
-The following are possible additional focus areas of study: media and film studies, journalism and publishing, and digital communication.
+In addition to being an option that covers the four core areas of English, New Media 11 is an English Studies 11 class that includes a lens over the changing role of technology in today’s society and the increasing importance of digital media in communicating and exchanging ideas.
+The following are possible focus areas of study: media and film studies, journalism and publishing, and digital communication.
 Literature and Non-Fiction prose will be used to supplement these ideas.
+As with all of the English 11 options, students may move on from this class to any of the English 12 options.

 Debate 11

 Debate 11 is designed for students who are interested in exploring English through the lens of debate.
 In addition to studying the traditional genres of fiction and nonfiction, students will focus on the Spoken Language core competencies and apply them in developing argumentation skills.
 An emphasis is placed on developing persuasive arguments, and additional focus is given to the verbal presentation of arguments that is central to debate.
-Written composition is still central to this cohort, but some evaluation will come from the public speaking that is necessary for debate.
 Students may have the opportunity to participate in debate competitions at the school, regional and provincial levels.
+As with all of the English 11 options, students may move on from this class to any of the English 12 options.

 English Studies 12

-Each of the English Studies 12 courses build on and extends students’ previous learning experiences in English 10 and 11 cohorts.
+Each of the English Studies 12 courses build on and extends students’ previous learning experiences in English 10 and 11 options.

-As with all of the English cohorts at SDSS, students in each of the English Studies 12 cohorts will gain insight into the diverse factors that shape identity, appreciate the importance of self-representation through text, and contribute to Reconciliation by building a greater understanding of the knowledge and perspectives of First Peoples.
+As with all of the English options at SDSS, students in each of the English Studies 12 options will gain insight into the diverse factors that shape identity, appreciate the importance of self-representation through text, and contribute to Reconciliation by building a greater understanding of the knowledge and perspectives of First Peoples.

 English First Peoples 12